 Follow up with the individual.
 After the group meeting is over, take some time to get with the individual alone.
 Avoid confronting them in front of the whole group.
 It might be best to call them after group is over.
 Approach them humbly as you challenge them.
 You could say something like, “Hey, I noticed you were pretty passionate tonight.
 I’m sorry if I said something to offend you.”
 This should get the person talking and will potentially uncover some heart issues.
 First, address how the individual responded.
 Refer to 1 Corinthians 13 and the way of love.
 No matter what we say, if we don’t say it in love it’s like a clanging symbol.
 Then, address the issue and deal with it appropriately.
 If there is sin that needs to be dealt with, don’t be afraid to deal with it biblically.
 If it’s appropriate, encourage reconciliation with your group at the next group gathering.

-Dealing with outbursts in your group is an important skill to learn as a Cell Group leader.
+Dealing with outbursts in your group is an important skill to learn as a Community Group leader.
 Remember…affirm, move on, and follow up.

 By Curtis Johnson